Clarins, a French company and visionary since 1954.

-In 2007, the Clarins Laboratories were the first in selective perfumery to receive the Good Laboratory Practices certification with an A, the best grade issued by the French National Medication Safety Agency.
-The Cosmetic Vigilance Department was established within the Laboratories to monitor any reactions occurring after using a Clarins product.
+In 2007, the Clarins Laboratories were the first in to receive an A grade in, the best grade issued by the French National Medication Safety Agency.
+The Cosmetic Vigilance Department was established within the Laboratories to monitor any reactions that have occurred after using a Clarins product.

 In developing cutting-edge concepts and formulas, Clarins adheres to a fundamental guideline: relying on its own laboratories to control every stage of production.
 Formulation, safety, assessment, microbiology, phyto-chemistry, packaging, regulations—each Clarins team weighs in with the most advanced development tools.

-To guarantee traceability and optimal control over manufacturing conditions, all skincare products and fragrances are made in France.
+To guarantee traceability and optimal control over manufacturing conditions, all skincare products are made in France.

-Clarins holds in high esteem the women and men contributing to the company’s success: our employees, growers, suppliers and all of our partners.
+Clarins holds the men and women contributing to the company’s success in high esteem: our employees, growers, suppliers and all of our partners.

 A passion for beauty and sustainability, shared by the entire team, has been key to our success.”

 Jacques Courtin-Clarins - Founder